-By gene expression analyses of primary human liver cell cultures infected with HBV, we also detected changes in the expression of acute phase response genes which are regulated by the IL-6 / STAT3 pathway.^{72, 73} STAT3 is activated via phosphorylation by several tyrosine kinases in response to various intrinsic and extrinsic factors.
-Growth factors or a number of cytokines including IL-6 or IL-10 family members or leptin activate STAT3.
-Previously, we demonstrated a rapid secretion of IL-6 and other NFkB dependent cytokines upon contact of non-parenchymal liver cells with HBV.14 Furthermore, serum levels of IL-6 are significantly higher in hepatitis B patients than in healthy blood donors74 suggesting sustained IL-6 signaling and activation of STAT3 in HBV infection.
+number of cytokines including IL-6 or IL-10 family members or leptin activate STAT3.
+Previously, we demonstrated a rapid secretion of IL-6 and other NF-kB-dependent cytokines upon contact of nonparenchymal liver cells with HBV.14 Furthermore, serum levels of IL-6 are significantly higher in hepatitis B patients than in healthy blood donors74 suggesting sustained IL-6 signaling and activation of STAT3 in HBV infection.

 However, we and others detected STAT3 activation also in HBV-replicating hepatoma cell lines75-77 and in HBVtg mice78 in the absence of cytokine secretion.
 This requires additional, cytokine-independent intracellular activation of STAT3 by HBV replication.
-Generation of ROS in stably HBV-producing cell lines HepG2.2.15 and HepG2-H1.3 and upon infection of HepaRG cells with wild-type HBV (Figure 6), and oxidative stress may result in STAT3-activation as described for HCV.79 Also, HBx protein might be responsible for intracellular STAT3 activation during HBV replication,80 as it associates with mitochondria and can cause oxidative stress by ROS induction^{51, 80, 81} as well as may dysregulate cellular miRNAs such as lethal-782 or microRNA-21.83 It is very likely, upon HBV replication, STAT3 is activated by multiple intra- as well as extracellular pathways in hepatocytes and/or in non-parenchymal cells.
+Generation of ROS in stably HBVproducing cell lines HepG2.2.15 and HepG2-H1.3 and upon infection of HepaRG cells with wild-type HBV (Figure 6), and oxidative stress may result in STAT3 activation as described for hepatitis C virus.79 Also, HBx protein might be responsible for intracellular STAT3 activation during HBV replication,80 as it associates with mitochondria and can cause oxidative stress by ROS induction^{51,80,81} as well as may dysregulate cellular miRNAs such as lethal-782 or microRNA-21.83 It is very likely, upon HBV replication, STAT3 is activated by multiple intra- and extracellular pathways in hepatocytes or in nonparenchymal cells.
 The exact contribution of each pathway in activation of STAT3 in primary hepatocytes is yet to be determined.

-Inhibition of STAT3 is known to induce growth arrest and apoptosis of human HCC cells.^{63, 84} Interestingly, study performed by Xie et al., 2013 strongly suggested that some single nucleotide polymorphisms in STAT3-coding gene predispose the host with HBV mutations in enhancer /basal core promoter and precore region or in preS2 start codon mutations to hepatocarcinogenesis.77 By chemical inhibition of STAT3 phosphorylation and siRNA-mediated silencing of STAT3, we show that STAT3 activation is necessary to confer apoptosis resistance in primary human hepatocytes infected with HBV and in HBV-replicating HepG2-H1.3 cells.
-Accordingly, we detected significant down-regulation of cIAP2, Mn-SOD (PHH), IER3 and TNFAIP8 genes upon inhibition of STAT3 (Figure 7D and Figure 9B).
+Inhibition of STAT3 is known to induce growth arrest and apoptosis of human HCC cells.^{63,84} Interestingly, study performed by Xie et al,77 strongly suggested that some single nucleotide polymorphisms in STAT3-coding gene predispose the host with HBV mutations in enhancer or basal core promoter and precore region or in preS2 start codon mutations to hepatocarcinogenesis.
+By chemical inhibition of STAT3 phosphorylation and siRNA-mediated silencing of STAT3, we show that STAT3 activation is necessary to confer apoptosis resistance in primary human hepatocytes infected with HBV and in HBV-replicating HepG2-H1.3 cells.
+Accordingly, we detected significant down-regulation of cIAP2, Mn-SOD (PHH), IER3, and TNFAIP8 genes upon inhibition of STAT3 (Figure 7D and Figure 9B).

 Interestingly, inhibition of STAT3 resulted in a marked decline of HBV gene expression, antigen secretion and replication (Figure 8, Figure 9C and D).
-Here, two possible mechanisms may become operative: (i) activated STAT3 may regulate HNF3, and together they bind to the core domain of HBV enhancer I and positively influence HBV gene expression;85 alternatively, (ii) HNF186, an important transcriptional activator of HNF4 α , may up-regulate HNF4 α and thus transcription of pgRNA and HBV replication.^{23, 87} Examining the first possible mechanism, we quantified expression of HNF3 α and HNF3 β mRNAs in PHH and in HepaRG cells upon inhibition of STAT3 signaling by administration of AG-490 or specific STAT3-siRNA.
+Here, 2 possible mechanisms may become operative: (1) activated STAT3 may regulate HNF3, and together they bind to the core domain of HBV enhancer I and positively influence HBV gene expression85; alternatively, (2) HNF1,86 an important transcriptional activator of HNF4 α , may up-regulate HNF4 α and thus transcription of pgRNA and HBV replication.^{23,87} Examining the first possible mechanism, we quantified expression of HNF3 α and HNF3 β mRNAs in PHHs and in HepaRG cells upon inhibition of STAT3 signaling by administration of AG-490 or specific STAT3-siRNA.
 In neither case, the expression of HNF3 α or HNF3 β was changed.
-In contrast, we found a strong decrease of HNF4 α levels upon inhibition of STAT3 (Figure 8A and C and Figure 9D).
-Since STAT3 is known to amplify transactivation of hepatic genes, mediated by HNF1, we speculate that this mechanism is utilized by HBV to increase transcription of viral pregenomes, which are the essential template for HBV replication.
+In contrast, we found a strong decrease of HNF4 α levels upon inhibition of STAT3 (Figure 8A and C, Figure 9D).
+As STAT3 is known to amplify transactivation of hepatic genes, mediated by HNF1, we speculate that this mechanism is utilized by HBV to increase transcription of viral pregenomes, which are the essential template for HBV replication.